bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/exchange/11_msg_privileged_execute_contract.md

 **Fields description**

-* `Sender` describes the creator of this msg.
+- `Sender` describes the creator of this msg.
-* `Funds` defines the user's bank coins used to fund the execution (e.g., 100inj).
+- `Funds` defines the user's bank coins used to fund the execution (e.g. 100inj).
-* `ContractAddress` defines the contract address to execute.
+- `ContractAddress` defines the contract address to execute.
-* `Data` defines the call data used when executing the contract, see further details below.
+- `Data` defines the call data used when executing the contract, see further details below.

 **Contract Interface**